iXsystems/cinder/README.md

-FreeNAS Cinder Driver
+TrueNAS Cinder Driver
 =====================

-This repository contains driver scripts for FreeNAS interaction with OpenStack Cinder for block storage manipulation.
+This repository contains driver scripts for TrueNAS version >= 12.x interaction with OpenStack Cinder for block storage manipulation.

 WARNING
 ==================

-This driver is not actively maintained by iXsystems and should be considered experimental.
+This driver should be considered experimental.
 Use at your own risk!

 Requirements
 ============

-1. A FreeNAS system with at least 8 Gb of memory and a minimum 20 GiB disk.
-Suggested version >= 11.3 to use API v2.0
+1. A TrueNAS system with at least 8 Gb of memory and a minimum 20 GiB disk.
+Suggested version >= 12.x to use API v2.0
 2. Another system running either DevStack (Train or higher) or an OpenStack storage node.
 3. This driver is now upgraded to Python 3, so is usable by OpenStack versions from Train on.

 Getting Started with Devstack
 =============================

-Download and install the FreeNAS Cinder driver on the system running Devstack Newton:
+Download and install the TrueNAS Cinder driver on the system running Devstack Newton or newer release:

 ```
 % sudo -s